MOTSU first responders work toward Congressional vison

 |0

-This work, MOTSU first responders work toward Congressional vison [Image 2 of 2], by Kimberly Spinner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MOTSU first responders work toward Congressional vison, by Kimberly Spinner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT